Formality of a higher-codimensional Swiss-Cheese operad: (Co)homology of VSC mn

 \subsection{Generators and relations for the homology}

-Although it is not strictly necessary for our purposes, we also describe a presentation of the homology $\vsc_{mn} \coloneqq H_{*}(\VFM_{mn})$ by generators and relations.
-It is more convenient to describe this presentation by describing the algebras over the operad.
-First, let us recall the presentation of $\ee_{n} \coloneqq H_{*}(\FM_{n})$:

-\begin{theorem}[{Cohen~\cite{Cohen1976}}] An algebra over $\ee_{1}$ is a unital associative algebra.
-For $n \ge 2$, an algebra over $\ee_{n}$ is a unital Poisson $n$-algebra, i.e.\ a unital commutative algebra equipped with a Lie bracket of degree $1-n$ such that the bracket is a biderivation for the product.\end{theorem}
+We take the opportunity to describe a presentation of $\vsc_{mn} \coloneqq H_{*}(\VFM_{mn})$ by generators and relations.
+Let us first recall the presentation of $\ee_{n} \coloneqq H_{*}(\FM_{n})$, due to Cohen~\cite{Cohen1976}.
+An algebra over $\ee_{1}$ is a unital associative algebra.
+For $n \ge 2$, an algebra over $\ee_{n}$ is a unital Poisson $n$-algebra, i.e.\ a unital commutative algebra equipped with a Lie bracket of (cohomological) degree $1-n$ which is a biderivation for the product.